ntschaef/radical_civility/radical_civility.md

 Unless the US is willing to engage in this existential change, the idolization of the individual will be it’s identity.
 This inherently favors that of the pre-empowered voice (as it always has) leading to a citizenship that will constantly be exploited.
 If this is true, the US will continue to expect the illusion of radical civility applied to continue granting personal freedoms (such as voting rights, marriage equality, and economic justice) but only with additional barriers created to overcome (such as businesses that are “too big to fail” or segregating communities of immigrants to be treated as enemies).
 Media (both fiction and non-fiction) will continue to focus on “heroism” and “villains” while unable or neglecting to outright identify cultural influences.

 The majority of the people will continue to sink further into equal poverty while being convinced through the combined national narrative that individuals are succeeding and poverty is an individual issue (as opposed to a cultural one).
 Systemic bigotry will continue to shift in forms so demographic infighting will continue while an aristocratic group will remain unchallenged and continue to solidify.
 Further, explicit racism and sexism (while still existing on a personal level and causing personal disagreements) will be held up as institutional icons of moral progress.
 People on average will achieve equality, but in terms of legacy no one will be metaphysically stable enough to be free (adopting instead the objectified civil limitations refined by the aristocracy).
 An ideological feudalism will be established and everyone will accept it as reality as the serfs did under the monarchy.
 If, on the other hand, the peoples of the US decided to reject the national identity and become radical to individualistic domination, the legacy of the monarchy could possibly be removed, but like the Revolutionary war that created the “free states”, I fear the cornerstone is too institutionalized to allow peaceful transition.

-<h2>Optimization</h2>
+Optimization
 Now that the method and language of the analysis has been established, it is important to see how this can be utilized.
 After the historical examples described in the previous section, it should be obvious that the amoral analysis proposed can be used with different metrics to produce greatly different results.
 To further solidify this concern, below are a few examples:

-* If one was to consider an objective civility worth promoting to the detriment of those that are excluded from the constructed mythos, then legacy analysis will urge civil radicality and provide reason to be uncompromising in spite of others’ suffering.
+If one was to consider an objective civility worth promoting to the detriment of those that are excluded from the constructed mythos, then legacy analysis will urge civil radicality and provide reason to be uncompromising in spite of others’ suffering.
-* If someone was to demand promotion of their own legacy in spite of others, legacy analysis will urge the removal of liberty from the community (i.e. remove the ability of the community to choose alternative legacies).
+If someone was to demand promotion of their own legacy in spite of others, legacy analysis will urge the removal of liberty from the community (i.e. remove the ability of the community to choose alternative legacies).
-* If someone wants to allow forgien civilities to usurp the current one, legacy analysis would advocate for causing infighting so civility will not be able to defend the metaphysical resources.
+If someone wants to allow forgien civilities to usurp the current one, legacy analysis would advocate for causing infighting so civility will not be able to defend the metaphysical resources.

 When considering all this, the gravity of choosing an unbiased metric becomes apparent.
 Promoting one group over another will always ensure someone’s freedom will be restricted due to the civility that forms.
 Therefore, the metric that will be used within the remainder of this thesis will attempt to be chosen without cultural influence.
 While this is a genuine pursuit, the immediate hypocrisy of the intent should be apparent since even attempting to reject cultural influence is the product of how one analyzes culture in the first place.
 In spite of the civil indoctrination and perception bias of the author, the reader is asked to evaluate the metric strictly based on the reasoning presented instead of how agreeable it is.
 Equally, it is asked that this is contrasted with other metrics and value systems to ensure that an optimized community can grow.

-<h3>Values</h3>

-<span style="text-decoration:underline;">Relevant Definitions</span>
+Values
+Relevant Definitions

-* Legacy: motivator of the existential self identity which can be used as a vehicle for immortality.
+Legacy: motivator of the existential self identity which can be used as a vehicle for immortality.
-* Civil: inherent community approval
+Civil: inherent community approval
-* Radical: Motivating or acting in opposition to inherent community approval
-* Civil Radicality: expecting social critiques to be limited to civil action
+Radical: Motivating or acting in opposition to inherent community approval Civil Radicality: expecting social critiques to be limited to civil action

 It should go without saying that there is no objectively "best" metric.
 Even the use of “metric” assumes that it needs to be logical and stagnant where values can be based on situational relativity or flat out inconsistency (due to the unknown composite legacies defining the values instead of a predetermined metric).
 Instead of attempting to resolve that ball of worms, it will be assumed that there are various relevant rubrics that people have to choose from (many of which will conflict with others) and it will be requested that the reader evaluate the validity of the one presented before critiquing it.

 This is not a plea for the reader to adopt the system (although - if I am to be honest - I truly hope you do).
 The request is quite the opposite: the hope is that you will understand it well enough so counterexamples and critiques can be found.

 To make that request more palatable, the system will be explicitly reasoned out so that any suspension of disbelief needed will be easier to engage.
 If the reader ultimately decides to adopt this system, then it is hoped that the same presentation given here can be internalized and used to defend it without appealing to an authority.

-<h4>Moral Relativity</h4>
+Moral Relativity
 Some will reasonably argue that abstract systems should be applied universally.
 While this is theoretically sound, stagnant systems - when introduced into the chaos of practicality - will generally collapse under unforeseen environments.
 Either through the ambiguity of language, the differing cultural understanding of "good" and "bad", or the systemic inability for some to be “moral”; universal applicability is generally impossible.
 As such, even the most abstract consistent moral system cannot be trusted when utilized outside the culture that generated it.

 In contrast, a relative system (one that adjusts to fit the culture it is in) makes no hard claims about predetermining how a society ought to be.
 While this does fall prey to a lack of divine authority and therefore lacks initial objectification, the payoff is allowing the system to adapt to the conversation presented.

 Since this will be used for an analysis system that claims relevance to all life, the value of adaptability will far outweigh all other concerns.
 For this reason, the metric must be - fundamentally - irrelevant unless the environment being analyzed is first established.

-<h4>Moral Consistency</h4>
+Moral Consistency
 Regardless of validity or fairness, morality will generate in one of two ways: either reactive (in response to a confrontation which will tend to align with civility) or derived (from a predetermined ideology).
 There are benefits and negatives regarding each of these methods.
 For example, while reactive morality will reflect previous conflicts of the society allowing for a more accurate reflection of the practical (and often nuanced) issues and needs that will be encountered, it is in danger of supporting historical powers allowing (to appropriate a well known phrase) “goodness to be dictated by the influential” in spite of the underrepresented.
 In contrast, derived morality will be consistent and more fair to all groups (unless the ideology is based on civility as well) by design, but it will lack the specifics needed to address many of the practical issues that will arise.

 It is highly unlikely due to the lack of practicality that fully derived morality will be instituted in its pure state.
 Which is why all systems should be assumed - from a theoretical standpoint - to be a reflection of the culture that it came from and critiqued as such.
 Further, ideological value systems are generally advertised as universally applicable, so dictating morality is an assurance of cultural imperialism and many will become uncivil.
 It is also the case that reactive values are fundamentally exclusive and relevant specifically to the situations in which they were created.
 It should be easy to see that in both of these cases, values are a tool primarily used to ensure that personal legacies can be optimally preserved (to the detriment of the uncivil).